 Those are just the basics, however.
 You can upscale your Vivint system according to your aging loved one’s needs.
 For instance, Vivint has several indoor and outdoor security cameras, like the Vivint Outdoor Camera Pro.
 These cameras provide added security and also let you monitor your loved one.

-- Ping indoor camera: The Ping indoor camera is a plug-and-play camera.
+Indoor Camera Pro: The Indoor Camera Pro is a plug-and-play camera.
 It has a motion sensor that alerts its users when there’s motion of any kind, plus it has night vision.
 It also has a call button that will connect your loved one with you.
 If they press it, you will get a call alert via the Vivint app on your smartphone.
 A live video stream will also activate during the call.

 Vivint’s Pricing Overview